Engin-Boot/no-oggy-in-cs-SoniaVadhnani/README.md

 ## Intention

-This program intends to remove strings containing 'oggy' from a list of strings, so that cockroaches can live peacefully.
+This program intends to remove strings containing 'oggy' from a list of strings, now cockroaches can live peacefully.

 ## Method